ISatByTheO/application-cqrs-sample/README.md

 # Microservice Template
 This is a boiler plate for PayBright microservices.
+It can be used as a reference or taken from as you create the repository.
+Please esure your own configurations for proper indexing etc if you're to use EF core.

 ## Done
 1. Logical seperations: